-5.4.7 Extending a melded kôtsu to a kantsu
+5.4.7 Melded kantsu - Shōminkan

 A melded kōtsu may be extended to a melded kantsu in a player's turn after the player has taken a tile from the wall (as a normal draw or as a replacement tile), i.e. not in a turn where a tile was claimed for making a shuntsu or kōtsu.
 The player must say "kan" clearly, place the fourth tile by the rotated tile of the kōtsu, allow 3 seconds for other players' winning declarations, and then reveal a kan dora and take a replacement tile.
 The dead wall is replenished with the last tile of the live wall.